 This weekly column is intended to provide reviews of nearly every new release, including films on VOD (and in certain cases some studio releases).
 Specifics release dates and locations follow each review.

-REVIEWS THIS WEEK:
+REVIEWS THIS WEEK:"Coming Up Roses"

 A high concept film that lives up to the concept, Matt Ross's "28 Hotel Rooms" transpires almost entirely in the eponymous way stations in which its illicit lovers (Chris Messina and Marin Ireland) meet for their bouts of passion.
 Each of the film’s 28 segments is introduced by a title card indicating the room number of the trysting place.
 In following the pair's progress from sex partners to potential life partners, Ross skillfully captures the fragmentary nature of clandestine long-term affairs (both get married to other people in the course of the film) as well as the claustrophobia that confines their activity to private enclaves.
 Even within the limited settings, the film believably traces the relationship's somewhat rocky arc, hitting the highs and lows of the coupling and charting the developing emotional intimacy of the pair.
 The naturalistic performances of the leads give the project credibility while Ross's aesthetic choices (overexposed backgrounds, abstracting close-ups of bodies) lend the romance a shimmering, out-of-time quality.
 Criticwire grade: B+ [Andrew Schenker]